jiesutd/YATO/README.md

 # Introduction

 **YATO**, an open-source Python library for text analysis.
-In particular, **YATO** focuses on sequence labeling and sequence classification tasks, including extensive fundamental NLP tasks such as part-of-speech tagging, chunking, NER, CCG super tagging, sentiment analysis, and sentence classification. **YATO** can design both specific RNN-based and Transformer-based through user-friendly configuration and integrating the SOTA pre-trained language models, such as BERT.
+In particular, **YATO** focuses on sequence labeling and sequence classification tasks, including extensive fundamental NLP tasks such as part-of-speech tagging, chunking, NER, CCG supertagging, sentiment analysis, and sentence classification. **YATO** can design both specific RNN-based and Transformer-based through user-friendly configuration and integrating the SOTA pre-trained language models, such as BERT.

 **YATO** is a PyTorch-based framework with flexible choices of input features and output structures.
 The design of neural sequence models with **YATO** is fully configurable through a configuration file, which does not require any code work.